RavuriSriCharan/Create_A_Token/README.md

-# myToken smart contract
+# MyToken smart contract

-This solidity program creates a myToken smart contract that allows for the creation and destruction of tokens.It includes features for creating new tokens for an address and removing tokens from an address, all while maintaining the overall token supply.
+This solidity program creates a MyToken smart contract that allows for the creation and destruction of tokens.It includes features for creating new tokens for an address and removing tokens from an address, all while maintaining the overall token supply.

 ## Description